 Southeast Alaska encompasses the state’s panhandle and is primarily a coastal mountainous region composed of extensive temperate rainforest and permanent ice fields.
-The area’s predominant driver of environmental change is glacial recession.
+Glacial recession is the area’s predominant driver of environmental change.

-This glacial retreat strongly affects water discharge, which will in turn alters the stability and fluvial, biogeochemical, and thermal properties of hydrological systems and has consequences for stream and estuarine ecosystems that serve as reservoirs of biological productivity, especially for bellwether biological resources such as salmon and plankton.
-A second ramification of glacial retreat is accelerated forest succession, which alters carbon sequestration potential, the structure of riparian corridors, and the flux of organic biomass to streams.
-These glacier-driven hydro-ecological processes are thus the major sources of landscape change in Southeast Alaska, and have the potential to radically alter access to and availability of key resources, such as salmon and the forests and other habitats which support tourism.
+This glacial retreat strongly affects water discharge, which will in turn alters the properties of hydrological systems and has consequences for stream and estuarine ecosystems that serve as reservoirs of biological productivity, especially for bellwether resources such as salmon and plankton.
+Glacial retreat also accelerates forest succession, which alters carbon sequestration potential, the structure of riparian corridors, and the flux of organic biomass to streams.
+These glacier-driven processes have the potential to radically alter access to and availability of key resources, such as salmon and the forests and other habitats which support tourism.

-- Understand how climate dynamics influence the spatial-temporal variability of key ecosystem indicators: ice, freshwater hydroecology, estuarine productivity, and floodplain fores.
+- Understand how climate dynamics influence the spatial-temporal variability of key ecosystem indicators: ice, freshwater hydroecology, estuarine productivity, and floodplain forest.

 - Understand the values of, and consequences for, the ecosystem services associated with these indicators.